darkchild2112/Umbraco-Homework/README.md

 ## The API

 The API has been written using .Net Core 3.1.
 I did consider .Net 5 but as this is fairly new and I've only just started using it, I decided to play it safe.
 I've used Entity Framework Core for data access and also Swagger for easy API documenting and testing.
-Swagger is also the tool used to generate the Serial mumbers and view prize entries.
+Swagger is also the tool used to generate the Serial numbers and view prize entries.
 For unit testing I've used XUnit and Moq, however I mostly used an InMemory database context and didn't use the Moqing framework in the end, but I was sure I would in future enhancements.

 ### Project Setup